quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

  protocol, including header compression, fragmentation, and context management.

 **Session**: A communication session between two SCHC Instances that share a common context for compression and fragmentation operations.
+Whenever the SCHC Context is updated, a new `Session` is established.

+**Domain**: A logical grouping of SCHC Instances that share a common set of `Contexts` for compression and fragmentation operations.

 **Dispatcher**: A logical component that routes packets to the appropriate SCHC Instance based on defined admission rules.
 It can be integrated into the